 The Maryland State Department of Education (MSDE), in accordance with Maryland Senate Bill 493, Chapter 740, has developed the Teacher Induction, Retention, and Advancement Pilot Program (hereafter known as "TIRA Pilot Program").
 Teacher turnover in Maryland remains a persistent problem with over 40 percent of all first-year teachers leaving the profession before the end of their fifth year of teaching.
-Given the costs associated with high teacher turnover and the subsequent instability it causes in schools, this program establishes offset funding for schools to offer specified first-year teachers at least 20 percent more time than other non-first-year teachers for mentoring, peer observation, assistance with planning, or other preparation activities.
-This is a cost-share grant with 80 percent funded by the State and 20 percent by local education agencies (LEAs) that participate in the pilot program.
-As of the dissemination of this grant, the Budget Reconciliation and Financing Act of 2018 (SB 187) has eliminated the funding for this program.
-Implementation of this grant is dependent upon restoration of funding in the fiscal year 2019 budget.
+Given the costs associated with high teacher turnover and the subsequent instability it creates in schools, this program establishes funding for schools to offer specified first-year teachers at least 20 percent more time than other non-first-year teachers for mentoring, peer observation, assistance with planning, or other preparation activities.
+This is a cost-share grant with 80 percent funded by the State and 20 percent by Local School Systems (LSSs) that participate in the pilot program.